skaman82/HW3_tracker/README.md

 ## General/Menu/Watchfaces
 • UI: current watchfaces seem to have a lower resolution than the watch display.
-This resulting in blown up and blurry graphics - same goes for the honeycomb menu.<br>
+This resulting in blown up and blurry graphics<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/1.jpg" width="300px"/>

 • UI: All corner icons in the stock watchface are not updating/working.
 Both on top don't open anything.
 The top right one could be battery level.<br>